Installation guide

 Using Go

-package.
-You can find it clicking on other downloads from the Go install page.
+If you want to install Sedge on an M1 mac, then you need the darwin-arm64 package.
+You can find it byclicking on other downloads from the Go install page.

-executable along with the library and its dependencies in your system:
+This command will install the sedge executable along with the library and its dependencies in your system:

 go install github.com/NethermindEth/sedge/cmd/sedge@latest

-The executable will be in your $GOBIN
+The executable will be in your $GOBIN ($GOPATH/bin).

-from the terminal.
-If it doesn't print anything, then is not in your PATH.
-To add GOBIN
+To check if the GOBIN is not in your PATH, you can execute echo $GOBIN from the Terminal.
+If it doesn't print anything, then it is not in your PATH.
+To add GOBIN to your PATH, add the following lines to your $HOME/.profile:

 export GOBIN=$GOPATH/bin